tu-delft-library/MSc-Planning-for-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 - Your supervisor should have access to the data.

+## Practice (Optional)

-**Practice:** Take this optional quiz to check your understanding of risk mitigation strategies.
+Take this optional quiz to check your understanding of risk mitigation strategies.

 ```{h5p} https://tudelft.h5p.com/content/1292723955210401517/embed
 ```